War of Independance - 1948

 From the moment the State of Israel came into being Arab Armies invaded.
 All were repulsed and when the war ended Israel had expanded on the original borders of the partition plan.
 However the price was high 6,000 Israelis died.

-With the declaration of Independence came the invasion of Israel by the armies of all surrounding Arab states.
-On that day, the Israel army consisted of 30,000 troops with no armor or other heavy equipment.
-Its air force comprised merely a few Piper Cubs.
-Though this changed in the subsequent weeks, in the early days of the war, the regular Arab armies held an overwhelming advantage in terms of men and materiel.
+Following the Declaration of Independence, Israel faced invasion by the armies of all the surrounding Arab countries.
+At that moment, the Israeli Army numbered 30,000 troops, lacking any armored or other heavy equipment, and its Air Force was limited to just a few Piper Cubs.
+Though the situation evolved in the subsequent weeks, initially, the regular Arab armies held an overwhelming advantage, both in terms of manpower and equipment.

-The Arab armies invaded from all directions.
-In the North, the Lebanese army seized the border crossing at Malkiyah.
-The Syrians attacked the area around the Sea of Galilee and advanced on Kibbutz Degania, where they were repelled.
-The Iraqis launched an assault across the Jordan River near the town of Besian but were forced to retreat.
-They then relocated their troops to Samaria, where they assumed defensive positions.
+The Arab armies launched invasions from all directions.
+In the North, the Lebanese Army seized the Malkiyah border crossing.
+Syrian forces targeted the area around the Sea of Galilee, advancing towards Kibbutz Degania, only to be repelled.
+Iraqis forces initiated an assault across the Jordan River near the town of Besian, but were forced to retreat.
+They subsequently repositioned their troops to adopt defensive positions in Samaria.

-The most significant threat was the advance of the Egyptians.
-Their army split into two columns: one headed into the Negev Desert and up through the Hebron Hills towards Jerusalem.
-This brigade, headed for Jerusalem, was halted on the southern approach to the city at Kibbutz Ramat Rachel.
+The most significant threat came from the advance of the Egyptian forces.
+The Egyptian Army split into two columns: one pushed through the Negev Desert, heading towards Jerusalem, halting near the city at Kibbutz Ramat Rachel.
 The second column advanced along the coastal road towards Tel Aviv.
-For five critical days, this army was delayed by the brave defense of Kfar Mordechai.
-They next encountered Kibbutz Negba, which they eventually circumvented.
-The Egyptian forces then proceeded to where Ashdod is today and paused.
-On May 29, the Israelis launched a counter-offensive, halting the Egyptian advance and the threat to Tel Aviv.
+For five critical days, the Egyptian Army was delayed by the brave defense of Kfar Mordechai.
+The Egyptians next encountered armed resistance at Kibbutz Negba, which they eventually circumvented.
+Egyptian forces then advanced to where Ashdod is located today and paused.